 A carnivore diet means your kidneys are constantly processing high amounts of protein and purines.
 For gout sufferers, who often already have compromised kidney function, this additional stress could be like asking an already tired bouncer to work a double shift.
 The risk of kidney stones and reduced kidney function becomes a real concern.

-Hydration and Uric Acid Clearance
+Uric Acid Clearance

 The high protein intake requires significantly more water for proper processing and waste removal.
 If you're not drinking enough water (we're talking way more than usual), your body might struggle to flush out excess uric acid, potentially leading to crystal formation and gout attacks.